stencila/website/DESIGN.md

 	- return type

 ## Area `/blog`

 > Goal: Highlight new things in the Stencila universe (features, partnerships, workshops etc) to demonstrate ongoing activity and progress.

 - aim to have at least two new posts each month
 - invite blog post contributions from members of the community

+- Side panel (TOC) with
+  - 5 most popular blog posts
+  - link to "Blog for Stencila" in the side panel

+#### Page `/blog/how-to`

+> Goal: Provide blog post writers with guidelines for getting good blog posts written!

 ## Area `/about`